Rajdeepa1/viptela-meraki-integration/README.md

 # Objective

-*   How to use vManage REST APIs to configure IPsec tunnel from vEdge router to Meraki MX routers.
+*   How to use vManage APIs to configure IPsec tunnel from vEdge router to Meraki MX routers.
 *   How to use Meraki APIs to create VPN endpoint configuration on  MX router.

 # Requirements